2008 Toronto Transit Commission strike

-The 2008 Toronto Transit Commission strike was a legal strike action by Toronto Transit Commission (TTC) unionized employees that began on April 26, 2008, at 12:01 a.m.
-EDT.
-All bus, streetcar and subway service in Toronto, Ontario, Canada, was suspended, leaving thousands of people stranded across the city.
+On April 26, 2008, employees at the Toronto Transit Commission (TTC) went on strike.
+All TTC bus, streetcar and subway service was suspended, leaving thousands of people stranded across the city.
 Although the strike action was legal, the Amalgamated Transit Union (ATU) Local 113 did not provide 48-hour notice of the service withdrawal as they had previously promised they would do.
 Instead, the ATU only provided 90 minutes' notice before the service withdrawal.
 Bob Kinnear, president of ATU Local 113, claimed that the lack of an advance notice was necessary to protect the TTC employees from "angry and irrational members of the public".

 General synopsis

 The strike occurred when the two unions, ATU Local 113 and Canadian Union of Public Employees Local 2, voted 65% to reject the offer made on April 20, 2008.
 The result of the ratification vote was completed just after 10:00 p.m. on April 25 and Torontonians and TTC employees were given approximately 90 minutes' notice before the job action began.

 The rejected offer had offered TTC operators a 3% wage increase each year for three years.
 Some operators and maintenance staff were not pleased with the offer.
 There were also concerns over the injury compensation package and, according to some reports, contracting out work.
 TTC employees voiced their concerns over the week prior to the strike.